joshuang321/win32/README.md

 ## unicode_to_utf16
 A simple program to translate unicode block to UTF-16 encoding.
 Good for manual encoding of UTF-16 for a few characters in a program, not good for large paragraphs of characters.
 Hope to write a program that covers that area of weakness with addition to other functionalities.

+## improved-graph
+A improved, intepreted version of my first programming assignment.

+## tool
+A simple program that aids me in writing win32 programs.

+## python-proto
+A python extension that aids me in developing UIs.